 Payroll processing refers to the entire process behind the payment of salaries and wages.
 It describes the process all businesses with employees must undertake on a regular basis (i.e. monthly, bi-weekly, weekly, etc.) to make sure their staff gets paid.

 The payroll process can be divided into three different stages, which are the pre-payroll, the post-payroll and the actual payroll processing stage.
-Each of these stages can be broken down into different steps and activities, which we’ll now analyze in more detail.
+Each of these stages can be broken down into several substeps and activities.

 Pre-payroll activities are the tasks that must be completed before the actual payroll processing takes place.
-They include basic payroll management decisions and registration with local authorities as well as the preparations businesses need to undertake for each payroll run.
+They include basic payroll management decisions, registration with local authorities, and a fair amount of prep work businesses need to do for each payroll run.

 Employer registration with local tax authorities and social security bodies to obtain the necessary identification numbers and register new hires